openshift/request-header-saml-service-provider/README.md

 - https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.3/html-single/securing_applications_and_services_guide/#configuring_mod_auth_mellon_with_red_hat_single_sign_on
 - https://www.keycloak.org/docs/latest/securing_apps/index.html#configuring-mod_auth_mellon-with-keycloak

+Do not use the latest script from the public GitHub repository, as it is incompatible with RH-SSO.

-4. Pull IdP Metadata
+### Pull IdP Metadata

+If you deployed the RH-SSO instance, pull the IdP Metadata from the server.
+If you have a different IdP, you may find you can execute a similar command.

 ```
 curl -k -o ${SAML_CONFIG_DIR}/saml2/idp-metadata.xml ${IDP_SAML_METADATA_URL}
 ```

-5. ConfigMap of ServiceProvider and IdP Metadata
+### Create ConfigMap of ServiceProvider and IdP Metadata

+Create a ConfigMap to mount the certificates and metadata to the pods.

 ```
 oc create cm httpd-saml2-config --from-file=${SAML_CONFIG_DIR}/saml2 -n ${SAML_OCP_PROJECT}
 ```

-6. Create OCP API Client Certficates
+### Create OCP API Client Certficates

-This certifcate is used by the saml service provider pod to make a secure request to the Master.
+This certificate is used by the saml service provider pod to make a secure request to the Master.
 Using all the defaults, a suitable file can be created as follows: